havatv/qgisnnjoinplugin/help/source/index.rst

 If a join prefix is not used, attributes from the join layer that have the same name as an attributes in the input layer will not be included in the output layer.
+The result layer will have the CRS of the input layer, but the distances will be according to the join layer CRS and use the join layer CRS unit.

 Options
 =============